 But, as I have said, text can help to make the experience more complete.
 There is simply more information available for the audience to take in.
 They aren’t just examining the details of the image.
 They are also looking at what you have written and using that to guide the way they experience the image.
 Perhaps your words will point out details they would not have otherwise noticed, or it will make them think more abstractly.

 And it isn’t just the viewer that benefits.
 You, as you sit down to compose an essay or even a biography or artist’s statement, will have the change to reflect.
 Use that time to think more deeply about your work and what it truly means to you.

 Writing: You may never need to do it, but chances are, you’ll at least have to produce an artist’s statement or biography.
-Essays are a personal choice, but many photographers find that they enjoy the essay writing process as much as they did creating the photographs that the essay is based on.
+Essays are a personal choice, but many photographers find that they enjoy the essay writing process as much as they did to create the photographs that the essay is based on.